Brian91712/2D-Scene-Renderer/README.md

 # 2D Scene Renderer
 This is a very simple and easy to use 2D Scene Renderer programmed using the Skript interpreted language created by the SkriptLang team.
+If you have any suggestions for additional features, message me on discord (`brian9171`).
 ## Dependencies
 - Skript-2.15+
 - oopsk-1.0-beta2